-The Positive Crankcase Ventilation (PCV) system ducts gases formed in the crankcase directly to the intake.
-Harmful vapors that would otherwise collect in the crankcase and contaminate the oil, or escape to the outside, are now drawn back into the engine and burned.
+The crankcase breather is located on top of the rocker arm cover.
+The crankcase breather system ducts crankcase gases formed in the crankcase directly to the air intake.
+Harmful vapors that would otherwise collect in the crankcase and contaminate the oil, or escape to the outside, are drawn back into the engine and burned.